Crossover (Star Trek: Deep Space Nine): Releases

 This was released on VHS with "Collaborator" on one VHS cassette, Star Trek: Deep Space Nine Vol. 22 - Crossover/The Collaborator.

-On April 1, 2003 Season 2 of Star Trek: Deep Space Nine was released on DVD video discs, with 26 episodes on seven discs.
+On April 1, 2003, Season 2 of Star Trek: Deep Space Nine was released on DVD video discs, with 26 episodes on seven discs.

+This episode was part of the Alternate Realities Fan Collective, and included a commentary by episode director David Livingston.

 This episode was released in 2017 on DVD with the complete series box set, which had 176 episodes on 48 discs.